Pedrumj/CU_Shear/README.md

 #How to:
 <b>Step 1</b>: You will need to create a new SapStructure object.
 There are several inputs to the constructor:
-<br>__strPath: The path to one of the SAP model files.
+- __strPath: The path to one of the SAP model files.
-<br>__X: The X coordinate of a point on the cast unit
+- __X: The X coordinate of a point on the cast unit
-<br>__Y: The Y coordinate of a point on the cast unit.
+- __Y: The Y coordinate of a point on the cast unit.
-<br>__Z: The Z coordinate of a point on the cast unit.
+- __Z: The Z coordinate of a point on the cast unit.
-<br>__type: The type of cast unit, beam or column.
+- __type: The type of cast unit, beam or column.
 Columns are assumed to be in the Z direction and beams are assumed to be in either the X or Y direction.
 Note for columns the __Z parameter is irrelevant.
 For beams depending on the direction the __X or __Y parameters will be irrelevant.
-<br>__dir: X or Y. This is only relevant for beams.
+- __dir: X or Y. This is only relevant for beams.

 <br><b>Step 2:</b>
 For each model call the <code>GetResults_LoadCases</code> function.
 This will fetch the forces from the sap analysis.